 Additionally, you may discover other packages can help with more than just improving your productivity, but also protecting your business's sensitive information and preventing data loss.
 Packages such as Microsoft 365 Business Premium.
 In addition to all the features in Office 365 Business, Microsoft 365 Business Premium offers enhanced security and compliance capabilities that help your business stay protected.

 Here is an in-depth look at the additional benefits of Microsoft 365 Business Premium, that may help you decide if it is the right choice for your organisation.
+If you want to read our full breakdown of every feature of check out our Microsoft 365 Business Premium Ultimate Guide here.

 What is Microsoft 365 Business Standard?